benjaminleon/nonogram_solver/README.md

 # nonogram_solver
 A program to solve the Japanese puzzles called nonograms.
 See nonograms.org for examples of the puzzle.

-This project depends on the SDL2 library.
+This project depends on the SDL2 graphics library.

 The code is developed in Linux Mint in the Code::Blocks IDE, but a makefile is available if you want to compile the sources without having to install Code::Blocks.